allisonking/international-movies-ml/README.md

 # international-movies-ml
-machine learning to recommend movies from around the world
+Machine learning to recommend movies from around the world!

+Finds the user's preference in movies and returns to them a movie they would like from another country.